WTW-IM/es-components/packages/es-components/src/components/containers/notification/Notification.md

     type="success"
     header="Success!"
     additionalText="You did a thing."
-    messageOnly
+    useMessageOnlyVariant
   />

   <Notification
     type="info"
     header="Information!"
-    additionalText="Here's some information you need to know." messageOnly
+    additionalText="Here's some information you need to know." useMessageOnlyVariant
   />

   <Notification
     type="warning"
     additionalText="Here's a warning."
-    messageOnly
+    useMessageOnlyVariant
   />

   <Notification
     type="danger"
     header="Danger!"
     additionalText="You're about to do something dangerous!"
-    messageOnly
+    useMessageOnlyVariant
   />

   <Notification
     type="advisor"
     header="Advisor!"
     additionalText="This message is for benefit advisors."
-    messageOnly
+    useMessageOnlyVariant
   />
 </div>
 ```

-If `light` and `messageOnly` are both present `messageOnly` will take precedence.
+If `useLightVariant` and `useMessageOnlyVariant` are both present `useMessageOnlyVariant` will take precedence.